Arronk/My-Coding-Journey/log.md

 about different storage devices and then did quite a few of the new questions in the FCC Curriculum.
 Plan to spend the weekend really going hard on the Advanced CSS Course.
 I'm hoping I can get the entire course finsihed!

+## Day 54: 02.06.2018

+### Progress: Finished all the responsive questions on FCC and progressed through the advanced CSS Course

+In the AM i did all the responsive section questions in FCC so I just have to finish the 5 projects to finally get a certificate on that platform.
+In the PM continued on with the Natours project in the advanced CSS course.
+Spent most of the time trying to create this flipping card effect in the code along which was pretty tricky.
+It is going to take a lot of practice and projects to be able to do this stuff on my own.